Managing the holiday madnessMonday, 18 December 2017

 3. Make time to unwind

-Spending your time relaxing in the lead up to Christmas sounds counter-intuitive, but running around constantly is only going to increase your stress levels, even if you’re having fun.
+Spending your time relaxing in the lead up to Christmas sounds counter-intuitive, but running around constantly is only going to increase your stress levels which could impact your diabetes.
 It doesn’t have to be a long spa session – taking half an hour to read a book or go for a walk every day can be enough.

 4. Focus on what’s important